 |Russian Turtle||40-50 years|

 As you see from the table, most pet turtles will live around 25-30 years as pets since the most popular turtles for pets are box, map, painted, and red-eared sliders.
 Also, from the table, you get an implication that the tortoise has a long lifespan than turtles.

 Also, as I have already mentioned that turtles live a little longer as pets than in the wilderness, So, if you want to know how long a particular turtle species will survive in the wilderness, just minus 5-15 years from the lifespan mentioned above to get a rough idea.

-Why Pet Turtles Live So Long?
+Why do Pet Turtles Live So Long?

 You might be wondering what makes the turtle and tortoise live so long?
-Do they have particular genes for it, or is it due to their eating habit or what?
+Do they have particular genes for it or is it due to their eating habit or what?

-Well, the exact reasons for turtles’ unthinkable lifespan are a mystery to scientists and biologists as far as the biologists have concluded that the slow metabolism rate of turtles has a crucial part to play in the turtles’ long lifespan.
+Well, the exact reasons for turtles’ unthinkable lifespan are a mystery to scientists and biologists as far as biologists have concluded that the slow metabolism rate of turtles has a crucial part to play in the turtles’ long lifespan.

 Another factor that might boost the lifespan is probably the turtles’ ability to live for a really long time without food.
-Finally, during rough conditions, turtles immediately go into hibernation that also is responsible for turtles’ lifespan.
+Finally, during rough conditions, turtles immediately go into hibernation which also is responsible for turtles’ lifespan.

 Can You Boost Turtle Lifespan?